JimmyNotJohn/Russian-Roulette/README.md

-# Russian-Roulette By JimmyNotJohn is under A GNU v3.0
+# Russian-Roulette By JimmyNotJohn is under A GNU General Public License v3.0
+This means the following :